1. Breastmilk is no problem if you are flying on a plane

-You can take breastmilk in bottles or other containers.
+When flying with breastmilk you can take it in bottles, breastmilk bags or other storage containers.
 Here is the official advice from the Qantas website.

 "A 'reasonable quantity' will be at the discretion of the security screening officer at customs.